mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 - How will users assess your project?
 - How will outside bodies assess your project?

-- What are the gaps in exisiting systems?
-- Why have other approaches failed?
-- How is this appraoch special or different?

 1. Work from [the document](https://gist.github.com/auremoser/9461e9ea62c5b3d7b87794158db4342c) we used at onboarding
 2. Work on your Open Canvas and document your goals in your own folder.